"Wasan" geometry

 These theorems were not published in

-books, but appeared as beautifully coloured drawings on
+books, but appeared as beautifully colored drawings on

 wooden tablets which were hung under the roof in the precincts